 The City is committed to implementing all of the activities laid out in the Forever Home, Durham program.
 As part of Durham’s annual budget cycle, the City determines the activities to be carried out in the coming year based on an analysis of funding availability, organizational capacity and community needs.
 As conditions evolve, the allocation of funds and services will be directed as needed to provide the best possible outcomes over time.

-Forever Home, Durham and its investments in affordable housing and housing-related assistance is part of the City’s overall commitment to serving low-to-moderate income households and communities.
+Forever Home, Durham and its investments in affordable housing and housing-related assistance are part of the City’s overall commitment to serving low-to-moderate income households and communities.
 The City actively supports other vital initiatives including job training, business assistance, recreation programs and infrastructure improvements.
 The goal is to have a measurable, positive impact both in the near term and over time.

 The City will be producing spending reports on a quarterly basis.
 Click here to access the City’s budget.

 The impact of the COVID-19 pandemic on both the Community Development Department and external partners, including the need to deploy federal emergency funding with short spending timelines, affected the implementation of the Forever Home, Durham program.
 The COVID-19 response included funds for emergency rental assistance, developing and supporting non-congregate housing options, service delivery for residents experiencing homelessness, and operating funding for nonprofit housing partners to preserve essential affordable housing development capacity.
 Progress continued on Forever Home, Durham goals during this period and Community Development Department has adjusted the timeline for implementation by a year, through FY25.